Pregnancy & Food

 If you're pregnant or planning a pregnancy, the safest approach is not to drink alcohol at all, to keep risks to your baby to a minimum.

 A tasty and healthy alternative to drinking alcohol while you’re pregnant is non-alcoholic ginger beer.
 As well as being super scrumptious, ginger is also perfect for fighting morning sickness and nausea – win, win.

-When milk is pasteurized, it kills the harmful bacteria by heating the milk – this doesn’t decrease the nutritional value either, so you can still get that sweet calcium and protein from your everyday cereal milk.
+When milk is pasteurized, it kills the harmful bacteria by heating the milk – this doesn’t decrease the nutritional value either, so you can still get that sweet calcium and protein from your morning bowl of cereal or glass of milk.